panjf2000/ants/README.md

 - Handle panic gracefully to prevent programs from crash
 - Efficient in memory usage and it even achieves [higher performance](#-performance-summary) than unlimited goroutines in Golang
 - Nonblocking mechanism
+- Qos limiter: provides Qos guarantees for tasks in special scenarios to prevent resources from being exhausted

 ## 💡 How `ants` works